boltops-tools/lono-docs/_docs/configsets/dry.md

 Let's say you have two blueprints: ec2 and asg.

 * The ec2 blueprint has an `Instance` resource.
-* The asg blueprint has an `LaunchConfiguration` resource.
+* The asg blueprint has an `LaunchTemplate` resource.

 You can reuse the same configsets for both blueprints by specifying them in the `configsets.rb`.
 Example: